Indigenous peoples of Maryland: 21st century

 In the 2010 census, about 20,000 Maryland residents, or 0.4% of the state, self-reported American Indian as their only race.
 More than 50,000 people in Maryland self-identified as being at least part American Indian, constituting 1.0% of the total state population.
 That number jumped by 119% to over 120,000 in the 2020 census, representing 2% of the total state population.
 This increase, following a nationwide trend, is attributed for many factors, including Hispanic and Latino Americans increasingly identifying as Indigenous, people with blood myths of Native identity now self-identifying as being Native (particularly Cherokee descent), grassroots community documentation work and decolonization efforts aimed at removing a stigma surrounding Indigenous family history.
 The largest Maryland Native American populations reported in the 2020 census were in Baltimore City and Anne Arundel, Baltimore, Montgomery, and Prince George's counties.

 Historical Indigenous peoples

 Prior to European arrival and the subsequent removal of Indigenous people from the area, Native Americans occupied most of modern-day Maryland.
-The three main groups in the area were the Algonquian, Iroquois, and Siouan language-peoples peoples.
 Native American territorial boundaries were fluid during this period, with groups often sharing territory and moving regularly.

-Algonquian

-A large Algonquian population lived within Maryland before European contact.
-These Algonquian peoples were coastal, often living off the waters of the Chesapeake Bay and Atlantic Ocean.
-Most Algonquians left the area by the 18th century.